4th Lancashire Artillery Volunteers: 234 (West Lancs) Medium Battery

-C and D Troops were reunited at Suda Bay on Crete, where a week later they were re-equipped with old Italian guns captured in North Africa: five 100mm howitzers for C Trp and four 75mm guns for D Trp.
+C and D Troops were reunited at Suda Bay on Crete, where a week later they were re-equipped with old Italian guns captured in North Africa: five 100 mm howitzers for C Trp and four 75 mm guns for D Trp.
 They were then moved by tank landing craft, to join 14th Infantry Brigade at Heraklion, with 400 rounds per gun but no transport and only enough men to work the guns and signals; the remainder of the battery stayed at Suda Bay with 64th Med Rgt.
 At Heraklion the battery dug gun pits and slit trenches under frequent air attack.
 The guns defended a perimeter, with C Trp facing west and D Trp east.
 A few days later one of 64th Med Rgt's troops arrived, bringing the number of guns up to 13.
 The German airborne assault on Crete began on 20 May.
 The gunners at Heraklion were able to deal with the paratroopers who landed nearby, but isolated pockets of Germans in the fields around the battery position sniped at the gunners all day and the next day, causing a few casualties until 2nd Battalion Leicestershire Regiment drove them out, supported by fire from C Trp.
 However, largescale parachute landings at Maleme had secured a bridgehead for the Germans, who steadily captured the rest of the island.
 On 25 May attacks on Heraklion from the west were neutralised with the help of artillery fire – 234 Bty firing about 500 rounds.
 On 28 May the gunners saw more German troops being flown in and 14th Bde was ordered to leave that night.
 234 Battery's men made their way in small parties to Sphakia on the south coast and were evacuated aboard HMS Kimberley and HMS Orion.
 Orion was damaged by bombs on the way to Egypt, and a large number of 234 Bty were killed.